Delinquency

 If the court takes jurisdiction over the minor, the minor will be considered a ward of the court and the judge can order different things.
 The list below starts with the less serious orders:

-• Send the minor to a local detention facility, ranch or county boot camp.
+- Send the minor to a local detention facility, ranch, county boot camp, or Secure Youth Treatment Facility (SYTF).

 If the minor is taken out of their home and put in a relative’s home, in foster care, or in a group home, a case plan for the future of the minor is created.
 The court will review the placement regularly at hearings in the future.

 If the minor is detained in a secured facility, the judge has to decide the maximum amount of time the minor can be detained.
-If the minor goes to the Division of Juvenile Justice (DJJ), it means the judge decided that it would be good for the minor to learn from the discipline or programs at the DJJ.
+If the minor goes to Secure Youth Treatment Facility (SYTF), it means the judge decided that it would be good for the minor to be detained at a facility to obtain the treatment they need.

 The judge can set terms and conditions for a minor on probation.
 These terms and conditions can be strict but reasonable, and the minor may have to give up some personal rights.
 If placed on probation, the judge can order the minor to: